-- I. Have A Helicopter View
+- I. Develop A Helicopter View

 - 2. Make the Most Of Study Periods

 - 3. Keep On Top Of Homework

 - 4. Consolidate Your Understanding As You Go Along

 - 5. Start Producing Revision Resources Now

 - 6. Use Exam Board Websites

 - 7. Be Clear About Which Revision Methods Work

 - 8. Revise For All Tests

-- 9. Get A Good Study-Life Balance
+- 9. Find A Good Study-Life Balance

-I. Have A Helicopter View
+I. Develop A Helicopter View

 There are two important things to grasp about Year 13.
-The first is that the workload is much bigger than Year 12.
-So, commit to working hard from the very beginning of term.
+The first is that the workload is much bigger than Year 12, so commit to working hard from the very beginning of term.
 The second is that time will go fast.
 It's vital from your first day back that you have a clear overview of the year ahead, particularly key events such as UCAS applications and mock exams.
-Get UCAS stuff done and out of the way as soon as possible - the last thing you want is to have it hanging over you when you're revising for mocks.
+Get UCAS stuff done and out of the way as soon as possible.